stolostron/rhacm-docs/governance/create_cert_pol.md

 ## Creating a certificate policy

-You can create a YAML file for your certificate policy from the CLI or from the console.
+You can create a YAML file for your certificate policy from the command line interface (CLI) or from the console.
 View the following sections to create a certificate policy:

 ### Creating a certificate policy from the CLI

-Complete the following steps to create a certificate policy from the command line interface (CLI):
+Complete the following steps to create a certificate policy from the CLI:

 1. Create a YAML file for your certificate policy.
 Run the following command: